-Dr. Luca Anderlini gained is first degree in Statistical Sciences in Rome.
+Dr. Luca Anderlini gained his first degree in Statistical Sciences in Rome.
 He then moved to Cambridge England where he obtained an MPhil and then a PhD in Economics.
 From 1986 to 1999 he held Faculty positions in Cambridge.
 After two years at Southampton University in the UK, he joined Georgetown University as a Full Professor in the Department of Economics.
 Professor Anderlini has also held Visiting Faculty appointments at Harvard, Yale, the University of Pennsylvania, and the London School of Economics.
-In Italy ha has held visiting appointments at LUISS Guido Carli (Rome), Collegio Carlo Alberto (Turin) and EIEF (Rome).
-Luca Anderlini is author of numerous scholarly publications in leading Economics journals.
-His research interests range from pure and applied Game Theory, to Contract Theory and Law and Economics.
+In Italy, he has held visiting appointments at LUISS Guido Carli (Rome), Collegio Carlo Alberto (Turin), and EIEF (Rome).
+Luca Anderlini is the author of numerous scholarly publications in leading Economics journals.
+His research interests range from pure and applied Game Theory to Contract Theory and Law and Economics.
 More recently, he has taken an interest in the emerging field of Behavioral Economics.

 Personalized Medicine and Cancer

 Dr. Antonio Iavarone